adambard/learnxinyminutes-docs/ada.html.markdown

    Yellow_Hue : constant Hues      := Yellow;
    Colour_1   : constant Hues      := Red_Hue;
    --  Colour_2   : constant Primaries := Yellow_Hue;   --  Comment to compile.

+   --  You can force conversions, but the you are warned by the name of the --  package that you are doing something unsafe. function Degrees_To_Int is new Ada.Unchecked_Conversion
+     (Source => Degrees,   --  Line continuations are indented by 2 spaces.
+      Target => Integer);

+   New_Value_2 : Integer := Degrees_To_Int (Angle);   --  Note, space before (.
 begin
    null;
 end LearnAdaInY;